Symmetry-based theory of Dirac fermions on two-dimensional hyperbolic crystals: Coupling to the spin connection: Discretization of Poincar e disk

 \section{Discretization of Poincar\'{e} disk}

 Motivated by this nontrivial behavior of the Dirac fermions coupled to the spin connection in the hyperbolic space, we now consider discretization of the Poincaré disk.
 To this end, in this Section we obtain the discrete symmetries of a hyperbolic lattice starting from their continuum counterparts on the Poincar\'{e} disk, and thus consider the point group symmetry of the unit cell, in Sec. \ref{Point_group_symmetry}, and the translations, in Sec. \ref{translations_section}.
 For convenience, we place the center of a polygon at the origin of the tessellated Poincar\'{e} disk and systematically organize the polygons into successive generations, as illustrated in Fig.~\ref{fig:generations}.
+From this section on, we fix the radius of the Poincaré disk to unity ($l = 1$), unless stated otherwise.